 About Shelby's pets: Shelby has a 6 year old, 50 pound mixed breed pup named Titan who loves to spend the hot summer days swimming and splashing in the San Marcos river.
 Titan’s younger brother Harley, a 4 year old Boston Terrier is more of a home body and would rather spend his days napping on the couch.
 Completing this motley crew is Hercules, a 7 year old cat who enjoys nothing more than laying out and working on his tan.

-Pet Care Technician
+Pet Care Attendant

 Why Chris chose the veterinary industry: “I chose the veterinary field because I love animals.
 Working with and helping animals when they are in need makes me feel a sense of accomplishment.”